Permeation Grouting Services In North Carolina

-Pressure grouting, also called slab jacking, is done by drilling small holes, typically 1" to 2", through a concrete slab and pumping a cementitious grout under the slab to fill voids underneath.
+Pressure grouting in North Carolina, also called slab jacking, is done by drilling small holes, typically 1″ to 2″, through a concrete slab and pumping a cementitious grout under the slab to fill voids underneath.
 While the grout is still fluid, pressure is applied to the grout, creating a hydraulic lifting effect and thus raising the slab upward.

 Compaction grouting is a process in which a very stiff, low-slump cementitious grout mix is injected deep into the subgrade soil to densify or compact soft subgrade soil in place.
 It is most effective in well-drained soils (e.g., sandy soils) and at deeper depths.
 For the most part, it does not work very well in highly cohesive soils (e.g., clay soils) or at shallow depths.